finos/waltz/docs/features/feature-list.md

 ### Security

+SSL for browser/server comms.
+SSO or OAuth (community developed) integration for authentication.
+Basic role permissions and/or a granular permission framework based on person involvements to entities (e.g. restrict application editing to only the _domain architect_ and _IT owner_).
+Database encryption as per jdbc driver support.

 ### Standards
+Application uses standard web technology.
+Accessibility is a focus for future development and is part of the reason for moving to Svelte where the framework helps to ensure accessibility is addressed.

+### Testing
+A mixture of unit testing (junit and mocha) and integration testing (also junit, with playwright) is used.
+Increasing coverage is a focus for upcoming releases.

 ### Capacity
 Waltz is happily serving several hundred users per day, out of a total user base of tens of thousands.
 The Waltz instance has information on over 5K applications and a similar number of change initiatives.
 There are many more dataflows, surveys, and assessments managed by Waltz.
 Several of the taxonomies stretch to thousands of nodes with many more related mappings.